Automated Airspace Authorisations Trial

 • ReOC number of organisation

-Once you've completed this form, we'll double check it before forwarding it on to CASA for approval.
-We expect that the approval process may take up to 48hrs in total.
+Once you've completed this form, we'll double check it before forwarding the details to CASA for approval.
+We expect that the approval process will take 48 - 72hrs subject to the CASA turnaround time.

 Once you've been approved, you'll receive an email confirmation from us, at which point you can start using the service immediately.